jzerbe/jzerbe.github.com/_posts/2014-07-20-white-ranch-east-access-longer-loop.md

 I previously wrote about White Ranch in:
 [White Ranch East access short course loop](http://vraidsys.com/2014/06/white-ranch-east-access-short-course-loop/).

-Highly suggest the linked longer loop.
-Nothing but downhill on the return.
+Nothing but downhill on the return from the linked longer run.

 __Update__ August 10: Highly suggest starting by 8am to
 beat most of the other foot/bike/equestrian traffic.